wilblack/lilybot/hub/README.md

 `sudo /etc/init.d/ardyh_hub stop`

 Once the deamon starts it ties up the port.
-You can see what ports are currently being used with
+You can see what ports are currently being used with the commands beloew.
+Once you find the PID, you shuold kill it.

 ```
 sudo netstat -lptu